reyabreu/reyabreu.github.io/ksp/scrapbook.md

 5. Hold the vessel direction marker at 45º and let the prograde indicator drift away until time to Apoapsis is within 35 ~ 55s.
    The aim at this point is to let the craft gain enough altitude to reach orbit. when Apoapsis is roughly a minute or so away, craft should be above the 30km mark

-6. Allow the vessel's diection marker to follow the prograde marker.
+6. Allow the vessel's direction marker to follow the prograde marker.
    It should eventually follow very closely to the 90º inclination.

 7. As soon as Apoapsis has reached desired orbit parking altitude (e.g. 80, 100 or 120km) cutoff throttle immediately.
 Allow vessel to coast.

-At this point, you have succesfully launched using a gravity turn.
+At this point, you have successfully launched using a gravity turn.
 There should be plenty of time to Apoapsis, and enough fuel in the circularization stage to perform a prograde burn at Apoapsis to raise the flight path Periapsis to the same altitude, thus obtaining a circular orbit.

 The sames steps in a visual form can be seen here:
 ![Kerbin Gravity Turn][kerbin-gravity-turn]

-### Tools
+#### Tools
 * [Launch Window Planner][launch-planner]
 * [Interactive illustrated interplanetary guide and calculator for KSP][transfer-tool]